-Because most clerkships are in a hospital setting, they might be uncomfortable working up patients in an ambulatory setting. they will do well with the next patient.
-As long as the resident will seek assistance when they feel out of their depth, then patient safety can be assured.
-The supervisor will take into account a number of factors related to the patient when considering how much independence is appropriate.
-The seriousness of the patient's condition, complexity of multiple comorbidities, challenging behavioural or social factors may all merit more careful supervision and affect the level of responsibility given.
+Because most clerkships are in a hospital setting, students might be uncomfortable working up patients in an ambulatory setting. much independence is appropriate.
+The seriousness of the patient's condition, complexity of multiple co-morbidities, challenging behavioural or social factors may all merit more careful supervision and affect the level of responsibility given.